 To assist with the management of IBAL's remuneration processes, the Committee has approved the IBAL Remuneration Sub-Policy (called "the Remuneration Policy").
 The Remuneration Policy sets out the design and structure of remuneration processes for IBAL.
-It summarises the terms and provisions laid down in the ING Remuneration Regulations Framework, which is the standard for all remuneration policies for ING Bank entities globally.
+The Remuneration Policy is read jointly alongside the terms and provisions laid down in the ING Remuneration Regulations Framework (IRRF), which is the standard for all remuneration policies for ING Group entities globally.

-The Remuneration Policy:
+The Remuneration Policy and the IRRF:

-- explains the relationship between the Policy and other IBAL policies, as well as the global ING Bank Remuneration Framework - outlines the general principles of remuneration for all staff, and staff in control functions (defined below), including specific detail in relation to the ratio of fixed remuneration to variable remuneration and the deferral and risk adjustments that can be applied to variable remuneration - outlines the general principles of performance management for all staff, and staff in control functions, including the role of Human Resources in the performance management process - outlines the roles of each of the control functions in remuneration and the performance management process - details the maximum levels of variable remuneration applicable to employees within Australia in order to comply with the statutory caps which follow from Dutch Law - outlines the remuneration governance structure, including describing the role of each of the corporate bodies within ING that are involved in the remuneration regulations - outlines the categories of remuneration, including fixed and variable remuneration, and the components which make up each category - outlines specific requirements in relation to certain categories of staff (e.g. control functions, Identified Staff, high earners etc) - details the severance policy and governance model for severance payments - outlines the circumstances under which ex-ante risk adjustments can be made (holdback and claw back) and the process to enable this, and - outlines the European and Australian regulatory disclosure requirements.
+- explains the relationship between the Policy and other IBAL policies, as well as the global ING Remuneration Regulations Framework - outlines the general principles of remuneration for all employees, and employees in control functions (defined below), including specific detail in relation to the ratio of fixed remuneration to variable remuneration and the deferral and risk adjustments that can be applied to variable remuneration - outlines the general principles of performance management for all employees, and employees in control functions, including the role of Human Resources in the performance management process - outlines the roles of each of the control functions in remuneration and the performance management process - details the maximum levels of variable remuneration applicable to employees within Australia in order to comply with the statutory caps which follow from Dutch Law - outlines the remuneration governance structure, including describing the role of each of the corporate bodies within ING Group that are involved in the remuneration regulations - outlines the categories of remuneration, including fixed and variable remuneration, and the components which make up each category - outlines specific requirements in relation to certain categories of employees (e.g. control functions, Identified Staff, high earners etc) - details the severance policy and governance model for severance payments - outlines the circumstances under which ex-ante risk adjustments can be made (holdback and claw back) and the process to enable this, and - outlines the European and Australian regulatory disclosure requirements.